USS Jason (AR-8): World War II, Pacific Theatre operations

 She was laid down on 9 March 1942, at Los Angeles Shipbuilding and Dry Dock Company, San Pedro, California, as Heavy-hull Repair Ship ARH-1, and launched on 3 April 1943.
 Jason was commissioned on 19 June 1944.

 After brief shakedown and fitting out, the repair ship arrived Pearl Harbor on 6 July 1944 on the first leg of her journey to the Pacific battle area.
 She arrived Purvis Bay in the Solomon Islands on 17 August to commence operations with Service Squadron 10.
-Two months later she arrived Ulithi, where she was to spend the greater part of the war, performing the task of keeping the U.S. Navy's ships at peak strength and operating efficiency.
+Two months later she arrived Ulithi, where she was to spend the greater part of the war, performing the task of repairing U.S. Navy's ships.

-For seven months at Ulithi, as American forces captured island after island from the Japanese, Jason, many times under enemy attack, repaired broken hulls, buckled decks and twisted bulkheads of every type of ship in the U.S. Navy.
-This floating shipyard turned seemingly hopeless battle wrecks into rejuvenated fighting ships again able to stand out gallantly in the final victorious months.
-As the action crept closer to Japan, Jason sailed for Leyte arriving there on 28 May 1945.
+For seven months at Ulithi, Jason repaired ships of every type in the U.S. Navy.
+Jason sailed for Leyte arriving there on 28 May 1945.
 She remained there for the duration of the war continuing to service ships of the Pacific Fleet.

 Post-World War II operations

 After the surrender of Japan, she joined a convoy of units from the U.S. 7th Fleet and arrived Jinsen, Korea, on 8 September with the first occupation troops.
-She operated out of Jinsen, and Tsingtao, China, until mid-February 1946, performing repair services and assisting in the evacuation of Japanese nationals.
+She operated out of Jinsen, and Qingdao, China, until mid-February 1946, performing repair services and assisting in the evacuation of Japanese nationals.
 Jason returned to Terminal Island, California, on 9 March for overhaul.
-Her rest was a brief one, however, as she sailed once again in May for the Far East.
+She sailed again in May for the Far East.
 For the next four years she serviced the U.S. Pacific Fleet, alternating between Japan and California.